 You also can legally separate or live separately from your spouse during a divorce.
 In these cases, you may be able to file as "head of household."
 Your divorce attorney should be able to answer your filing status tax questions while the divorce is in progress.

 The back taxes you owe will be split up, and each person pays according to their taxable income, assets, and tax deductions.
-If your ex-spouse makes more money than you, it is likely they will need to pay more.
-As an example, if you make $40,000 and your ex makes $80,000, you would not split the back taxes 50/50.
-You would pay less because of your income (unless you have significant assets).
+If your ex-spouse makes more money than you, they will likely need to pay more.

 Splitting the back taxes is helpful if you have tax debt after divorce.
 It allows each party to pay a percentage and does not throw your ex's taxes all on your shoulders.
-To split your back taxes, you need to fill out IRS Form 8857.
+To split your back taxes, you must fill out IRS Form 8857.

-Unless there's a court decree stipulating otherwise, the custodial parent is entitled to the dependency exemption (which can be released through IRS Form 8332).
-Only the custodial parent may take the child care credit, but both parents may able to deduct medical expenses, regardless of custody.
+Unless a court decree stipulates otherwise, the custodial parent is entitled to the dependency exemption (which can be released through IRS Form 8332).
+Only the custodial parent may take the child care credit, but both parents may be able to deduct medical expenses, regardless of custody.

 If you are the custodial parent, you can claim the children if: